Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-We next examine the dimensionless completion time $t^*_{\text{comp}}$ for the fixed-displacement task.
-Figure~\ref{fig:completion_time}($a$) shows that $t^*_{\text{comp}}$ decreases monotonically with the maximum propulsive acceleration $\mathcal{A}_{\max}$ for all Rayleigh numbers.
-The strongest reduction occurs for $1 \lesssim \mathcal{A}_{\max} \lesssim 3$; beyond this range, the curves gradually flatten, indicating diminishing time savings as the acceleration is increased further.
-This behaviour arises from large-strain boundaries and plume channels that act as finite-time transport barriers.
-Once the applied acceleration is sufficient to overcome these barriers, further increases in $\mathcal{A}_{\max}$ yield only modest gains \citep{Haller2015ARFM, Schneide2019PRE}.
-Figure~\ref{fig:completion_time}($b$) provides a complementary perspective.
-For each actuation level, $t^*_{\text{comp}}$ increases approximately monotonically with $Ra$.
-The separation between the curves widens with $Ra$, but their ordering with respect to $\mathcal{A}_{\max}$ remains unchanged.
-Larger $\mathcal{A}_{\max}$ consistently corresponds to shorter $t^*_{\text{comp}}$ at a given $Ra$.
-In short, the completion time decreases with $\mathcal{A}_{\max}$ and increases with $Ra$.
+We next examine the dimensionless completion time \(t^*_{\text{comp}}\) for the fixed-displacement task.
+Figure~\ref{fig:completion_time}(\textit{a}) shows that \(t^*_{\text{comp}}\) decreases monotonically with the maximum propulsive acceleration \(\mathcal{A}_{\max}\) for all Rayleigh numbers.
+The strongest reduction occurs for \(1 \lesssim \mathcal{A}_{\max} \lesssim 3\); beyond this range, the curves gradually flatten, indicating diminishing time savings as the acceleration is increased further.
+This behaviour is consistent with the presence of large-strain boundaries and plume channels that act as finite-time transport barriers.
+Once the applied acceleration is sufficient to cross these barriers, further increases in \(\mathcal{A}_{\max}\) yield only modest gains \citep{Haller2015ARFM, Schneide2019PRE}.
+Figure~\ref{fig:completion_time}(\textit{b}) provides a complementary perspective.
+For each actuation level, \(t^*_{\text{comp}}\) increases approximately monotonically with \(Ra\).
+The separation between the curves widens with \(Ra\), but their ordering with respect to \(\mathcal{A}_{\max}\) remains unchanged.
+Larger \(\mathcal{A}_{\max}\) consistently corresponds to shorter \(t^*_{\text{comp}}\) at a given \(Ra\).